Flood map frequently asked questions

 SEPA’s flood maps that show the risk of flooding from river, the sea, and surface water are available under Open Government Licence.
 This means that information about the extent, depth and velocity of flooding that can be downloaded from the SEPA Data Publication webpage can be used for commercial purposes.

-SEPA has a statutory responsibility to produce flood maps to inform the people of Scotland about flood risk.
-As our flood maps are available under Open Government Licence, there are no restrictions on their commercial use and it is possible that insurance companies may use our flood maps to help determine insurance premiums, however they have not been explicitly designed for this purpose.
+Insurance companies use commercial data providers to supply risk indicator datasets for a range of factors, not just flood risk.
+These datasets are not publicly available.
+As the published SEPA Flood Hazard maps are available under Open Government Licence, there are no restrictions on their commercial use.
+It is, therefore, possible that insurance companies may also use our flood maps to help determine insurance premiums.

 You can call Floodline on 0345 988 1188 or use our contact form.